SpongeBed81/bresenhams-line-algorithm/README.md

-# Bresenham's line algorithm implemetation in Vlang
+# Bresenham's line algorithm implementation in Vlang

 ## Note
 I did this project for learning the basics of Vlang so I can't say it is perfect.
 You can expect my code will be shitcode.
 Sorry about that 😔